-oRm is an object-relational mapping (ORM) framework designed to feel native to R users while abstracting away boilerplate SQL.
-Its core building blocks follow a simple chain of responsibility:
+oRm is an object-relational mapping (ORM) framework designed for R users to work with SQL.
+Its core building blocks follow a chain of responsibility:

 Set up the Engine